Sigilus0/RunePoll/README.md

    However this can drown out the rest of chat.
 Also does not convert currency, so ARS spam could be a problem.
 Using a number >0, <3.1 may encourage lower super chat tiers.
 - `Chats/API call` Maximum amount of chats youtube may return for a single API call.
-   Set to 2000, it causes no issues and if lowered with a fast chat messages may be missed
+   Set to 2000, it causes no issues and if lowered with a fast chat messages may be missed.
+- `Select Stream` Prompts you to enter a new video ID e.g. "m9WpcjqvACE" for stream https://www.youtube.com/watch?v=m9WpcjqvACE.
+Use to find unlisted streams, entered ID must be a valid live or upcoming stream belonging to the correct channel.
 - `API Quota` Lies to you.
 Reset when the server restarts so is not accurate, but can give an indication that the server is doing something so thats pretty neat.